-5. How often does Direct Certification need to be run when operating CEP?
+4. How often does Direct Certification need to be run when operating CEP?

 Participation in CEP does not change the requirement to conduct Direct Certification.
-Direct Certification is required to be conducted on a monthly basis per RCW 28A.235.280.
+Direct Certification is required to be conducted on a monthly basis per the Hunger-Free Students Bill of Rights, passed in the 2018 legislative session.
+RCW 28A.235 and RCW 28A.300 supersedes USDA requirements of conducting direct certification a minimum of three times per year per 7 CFR 245.6(b).